DataDog/dd-trace-dotnet/docs/blog/2020-09-15-datadog-apm-in-azure-service-fabric.md

 There are two particular requirements for enabling Datadog in Azure Service Fabric: Deploying the Datadog Agent, and installing the .NET Tracer.

-The datadog agent is a standalone docker container which exists as a service.
+The Datadog Agent is a standalone Docker container which exists as a service.

 The .NET tracer requires including some scripts with a deployed service to install the .NET Tracer on your clusters.